-As avid snorkelers, we were thrilled to explore reefs that only knowledgable guides could have found.
+As avid snorkelers, we were thrilled to explore reefs that only knowledgeable guides could have found.
 The ease with which we were taken to and from the atolls made it simply the best way to enjoy the Indonesian archipelago.
 Not to be missed!

 Indonesia: Raja Ampat & Asmat Villages